murex/mikado-testbuilders-kata/workshop/references/Test Data Builders.md

 Using [JUnit 4 Rules](https://www.testwithspring.com/lesson/introduction-to-junit-4-rules/),
 [JUnit 5 Extensions](https://www.baeldung.com/junit-5-extensions), or
-[C++ RAII](https://en.cppreference.com/w/cpp/language/raii), it is possible to wrap this dependency injection in a small object that can be reused across many tests.
+[C++ RAII](https://en.cppreference.com/w/cpp/language/raii), it is possible to wrap this dependency injection life-cycle in a small object that can be easily reused across many tests.
 A bit like Test Data Builders.

 ### Making implicit dependencies explicit